Thailand's royal cremation ceremony caps year of mourning

 Thursday was declared a public holiday to allow Thais the opportunity to pay their final respects during what an official guide said "will be one of the most touching and elaborate cremation ceremonies ever seen in Thailand."

-The funeral is set to be the biggest in living memory, according to the guide, and three billion Thai baht ($90 million) was budgeted for the event.
+Three billion Thai baht ($90 million) was budgeted for the funeral, the biggest in living memory.

 Banks and shops closed across the country and the nation's police force -- some 230,000 officers -- were on duty to contain the crowds.

-Note: CORRECTION: An earlier version of this report referred to Bhumibol's son and successor, King Rama X or King Maha Vajiralongkorn Bodindradebayavarangkun, as King Rama V. This error has since been corrected.